 Only Use Your Credit Card on Websites You Trust

 When you shop with your credit card online, it's important that you only go to websites you trust.
-Avoid clicking on email links, particularly in unsolicited emails, because these links could take you to a fake website that's set up for the sole purpose of stealing your credit card information.
-Instead, go directly to the real website by typing the URL in your internet browser.
+Avoid clicking on email links, particularly in unsolicited emails, because these links could take you to a phony website created for the sole purpose of stealing consumer's credit card information.
+You can be sure you're at the correct website by typing the URL in your internet browser.

 Don't Make Online Credit Card Purchases From Public Places

-Public computers and networks are less secure so there's a greater chance that your credit card information can be stolen when you use it to make purchases on a public computer.
-These computers could have a keylogger software that will capture all your keystrokes, including your login information and credit card number.
+Public computers and networks are less secure than your personal compute rand home wifi.
+There's a greater chance that your credit card information can be stolen when you enter your payment details on a public computer.
+These computers could have spyware software installed to capture all your keystrokes, including your login information and credit card number.